 - √ Lead agencies should include provisions for discovery of Native American human remains or unmarked cemeteries in their mitigations plans.
 CEQA Guidelines §15064.5(d) requires the lead agency to work with the Native Americans identified by this Commission if the Initial Study identifies the presence or likely presence of Native American human remains within the APE.
-CEQA Guidelines provide for agreements with Native American groups, identified by the NAHE, to ensure the appropriate and dignified treatmentof Native American human - remains and any associated grave goods.

-Health and Safety Code §7050.5, Public Resources Code §5097.98 and CEQA Guidelines §15064.5(d) mandate procedures to be followed in the event of an accidental discovery of any human remains in a location other than a dedicated cemetery.
+CEQA Guidelines provide for agreements with Native American groups, identifies the low of the VAUE identified by the NAHE, to ensure the appropriate and dignified treatmentof Native American human - Health and Safety Code \$7050.5, Public Resources Code \$5097.98 and CEQA Guidelines \$15064.5(d) mandate procedures to be followed in the event of an accidental discovery of any human remains in a location other than a dedicated cemetery.

-√ Lead agencies should consider avoidance, as defined in CEQA Guidelines §15370 when significant cultura resources are discovered during the course of project planning or execution.
+√Lead agencies should consider avoidance, as defined in CEQA Guidelines §15370 when significant cultura resources are discovered during the course of project planning or execution.

-Please feel free to contact me at (916) 653-6251 if you have any questions.
+Please feel free/to contact me at (916) 653-6251 if you have any questions.

-Program Analyst
+Sinc 0 Dave Singleton Program Analyst